15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The descent to the beach takes another 30–40 minutes and goes through open buttongrass plains and coastal scrub.

-Down on the sand, the water is cold year-round — this is the Tasman Sea — but kayaking is popular in the calmer summer months.
+Down on the sand, the water is cold year-round — this is the Tasman Sea — but kayaking is popular in the calmer summer months — the Wineglass Bay cruise is worth considering if you’d prefer to see it from the water.

 Wallabies, sea eagles and shearwaters are regular sightings near the beach.